myikev2/myikev2-website/content/en/docs/SetupFile/_index.md

 # if true, the first address of negotiated TSi/TSr will be used as
 # src/dst address of ICMP packet
   autoaddr: false

+# type of ping, choice of icmp or udp
+# in case of udp, myikev2 echosvr need to be used as the target
+  ptype: icmp

+# the UDP port used by UDP ping (as both src and dst)
+  udpport: 9922

 # if true, myikev2 will auto add ping's src address to the interface specified by virtualipif,
 # can't be enabled for client remote-access tunnel